districtr/districtr/docs/brush.md

 enabled.

 ### Construction

-A `Brush` is consturcted with a `layer`, `radius` and `color`.
-The `layer` is relevant map layer the Brush acts upon, the `radius` is a parameter useful when selecting features in batches.
+A `Brush` object is constructed with a `Layer`, `radius` and `color`.
+The `Layer` is the relevant map layer the Brush acts upon, the `radius` is the initalized value of a parameter related to selecting features in batches.
 A brush, like in real life, paints one `color` at a time.

 > Remember: We interact with features through their physical properties.
-Thus, when we assign a unit to a district, we're just coloring them in and interpreting that as a district later.
+Thus, when we assign a unit to a district, we're simply coloring that unit with a color of our choice.
+We interpret same-colored units as a single district later.

 A listing of instnace variables are as follows...
 - `this.layer` and `this.radius` are passed up to the base classes